Disney Infinity 2.0: Concept

 Disney Infinity was originally described to be a "platform that's always growing and will ultimately have something for everyone," and that the Infinity platform is open to expanding.
 When Disney Infinity was yet to be released, Avalanche Software CEO, John Blackburn stated that discussions about the inclusion of Star Wars and Marvel characters in the game, took place.
 On that subject Blackburn said "I hope so!
 As a developer, I so want that.
 When Disney bought Lucasfilm, I was like, 'Holy crap!
 This is awesome!'
 But at this point in time, there's been some discussions about that, there's just been no decisions made."
 In February 2014, Avalanche Software began hiring game testers for a potential Disney Infinity sequel.
-Star Wars characters and playsets would eventually be added in the following expansion, Disney Infinity 3.0.
+Star Wars characters and playsets would eventually be added in the following entry, Disney Infinity 3.0.

 Avalanche Software started working with Marvel Entertainment, after it was acquired by Disney in 2009, about developing a game featuring Marvel superheroes, in 2011.
-The conception of the game started immediately after the acquisition, as Disney Infinity 2.0s executive producer, John Vignocchi commented "As soon as the acquisition happened we started having conversations about Marvel.
+The conception of the game started immediately after the acquisition, as Disney Infinity 2.0s executive producer, John Vignocchi commented: "As soon as the acquisition happened we started having conversations about Marvel.
 I giggle that I know the date, because I checked in via Foursquare at Marvel.
 So that's how I knew, that was the first time we sat down with Joe Quesada."
 Avalanche developed a demo in October 2013, which featured the Marvel superhero Iron Man flying through a rudimentary city.
 The demo was later released to the public almost a year later.

 Since the game was set to include Marvel characters, Brian Michael Bendis, a comic book writer, was brought on to write original story material.
 This would allow the game's developers to provide more deep and immersive storylines.
 With a more complex combat system, Ninja Theory was brought on the development team in February 2014, to fulfill the concept.